Getting Started

 Instance ID

-- Important: Cannot be changed after initial setup
+- Important: Cannot be changed via the UI after initial setup.

 Authentication